Gaussian fluctuating Generally covariant diffusion: Discussion

 The calculations goes much as before, but then the fluctuation tensor $D_{\alpha \beta}$ will be in the frame at rest with the flow, just like the object $C'_{\alpha \beta \mu \gamma}$ on which dynamics depends in \cite{sampaio}.

 The energy-momentum and conserved current term decouple but, because this frame is not in general the same as where $D_{\alpha \beta}$ is diagonal, we will have \cite{sampaio}

 where $C'$ , as in \cite{sampaio}, is the correlator in the rest frame w.r.t. $\beta_\mu$ and $\lambda_i$ are the eigenvalues (related to the energy density and pressure).
+In the Wiener picture \eqn{wiener} we need two correlated 4-vectors $d³ \Sigma_\mu$ and $\beta_\mu$ to maintain Lorentz covariance.
+However, as long as these vectors are chosen appropriately (as argued in \cite{sampaio}) the evolution will be independent of the choide of $\Sigma_\mu$.
+This is a demonstration that $\beta_\mu$ can be somewhat arbitrary as long as long term averages in fluctuating hydrodynamics must obey hyperbolic partial differential equations, something argued from the purely deterministic theory \cite{geroch,disconzi}.
+Note that in the non-relativistic limit hyperbolicity is not necessary since there is a preferred foliation (that going forward in the absolute time) and indeed non-relativistic hydrodynamics is non-hyperbolic.

-As in \cite{sampaio} the language seems very different from usual hydrodynamics,but it is in fact representing the same thing, with the addition that fluctuations are included non-perturbatively.
-In particular the component of $D_{\mu \nu}$ perpendicular to velocity is the one associated with the diffusion constant in the usual Kubo formulae.
+As in \cite{sampaio} the language seems very different from usual hydrodynamics (the appendix provides a matching) ,but it is in fact representing the same thing, with the addition that fluctuations are included non-perturbatively.In particular the component of $D_{\mu \nu}$ perpendicular to velocity is the one associated with the diffusion constant in the usual Kubo formulae.

 However, in the full theory fluctuations in energy and conserved charge will intertwine in a way depending on the equation of state, leading to a complicated correlation pattern between fluid cells not readily captured by such asymptotic expansions.
 In analogy to \cite{sampaio}, it is reasonable to suppose that in the strongly coupled but fluctuating limit $D_\perp$ is smaller than the Kubo valu because the flow fluctuations and diffusion fluctuations cancel out to some extent when the physical J,T correlators are calculated (this is a similar argument to the one used above to say that long-time tails are suppressed).